 Born in the rural South, Matt learned through his parents' example that anything is possible for those who have faith and a strong work ethic.
 While studying engineering on Georgia Tech's highest academic scholarship, Matt started his journey of championing conservative causes through internships and later working in Washington, D.C.
 His path soon led to South Carolina, where he continued to fight for common-sense policy reforms and support some of our state's most promising conservative voices, including then-County Councilman Tim Scott, then-State Rep. Jeff Duncan, and many other current members of the S.C.
 State House and Senate.

-He previously served as State Director for U.S. Senator Tim Scott and served as the South Carolina Republican Party’s Executive Director in 2011 and 2012, managing over $3 million in political expenditures as Governor Mitt Romney soundly defeated President Barack Obama in South Carolina.
-Moore has advised four winning gubernatorial campaigns and over one hundred other winning Republican campaigns.
+Matt previously served as State Director for U.S. Senator Tim Scott and served as the South Carolina Republican Party's Executive Director in 2011 and 2012, managing over $3 million in political expenditures as Governor Mitt Romney soundly defeated President Barack Obama in South Carolina.

-Moore and his wife, Meg, are members of Shandon Baptist Church in Columbia.
-He sits on the board of the Palmetto Family Council and holds a bachelor of science in Industrial Engineering from Georgia Tech and Master of Arts in Economics from the University of South Carolina.
+Matt and his wife, Meg, are members of Shandon Baptist Church in Columbia.
+He holds a bachelor of science in Industrial Engineering from Georgia Tech and a master of arts in Economics from the University of South Carolina.